'Rick And Morty' Fan Sells McDonald's Szechuan Sauce For $15,000 On eBay

 Rick and Morty fan Robert Workman, who won the bottle of Szechuan sauce in a special McDonald’s giveaway, put it up for auction on eBay where it opened a massive bidding war.
 The bidding was closed on August 10, Thursday, and the highest bidder is willing to part with $15,350 in exchange for the prized condiment, io9 reported.

-Record producer deadmau5 was among the highest bidders, but lost to the still-unnamed winner.
-Workman said on Twitter that he’s still waiting to hear from the buyer, and if that person backs out of the deal the Szechuan sauce will go to second placer.
+Record producer deadmau5 was among the highest bidders but lost to the still-unnamed winner.
+Workman said on Twitter that he’s still waiting to hear from the buyer, and if that person backs out of the deal, the Szechuan sauce will go to the second placer.

-At least 20 percent of the proceeds of the sale will be given to charity, and Workman has chosen AbleGamers, Take This, Extra Life and the Ronald McDonald House as some of his beneficiaries.
+At least 20 percent of the proceeds of the sale will be given to charity, and Workman has chosen AbleGamers, Take This, Extra Life, and the Ronald McDonald House as some of his beneficiaries.

 Workman was one of the three lucky winners of McDonald’s Szechuan sauce giveaway.
 The highly coveted condiment, which is now considered a cult classic, was sold by McDonald’s as a McNugget sauce for a limited time in 1998 to promote Disney’s Mulan movie.
-Nostalgia and demand for the product went on an all time high after the premiere of Rick and Morty Season 3.
+Nostalgia and demand for the product went on an all-time high after the premiere of Rick and Morty Season 3.

 Ahhhhhhhhhh!! pic.twitter.com/nZYIDDN4YG